blakehaswell/FIR-Long-Briefs/Stalling/stalling.md

 By the end of this brief you should be able to:

-*   State all symptoms of an impending stall
+*   State the symptoms of an impending stall
 *   Demonstrate the stalling motion with the model
 *   Describe the stall recovery technique
-*   Explain the factors affecting stall speed
+*   List the factors affecting stall speed
-*   List the pre-stall checks
+*   State the pre-stall checks

 ---

 ## Lesson overview

-Duration: approx 40 mins
+Duration: approx 50 mins

-*   Aerodynamics of a stall
+*   Stall aerodynamics
 *   Factors affecting stall speed
+*   Symptoms of a stall
 *   Control in the stall
 *   Application
 *   Threat and error management